stringerzoo/Hazard-Map-Update-Tool/README.md

 ## Multi-base use

-This tool is ready for distribution to other AEL bases.
-Each user selects their own base from the pre-loaded list — no configuration files to edit, no code changes required.
+The tool is architecturally designed for multi-base use — 156 AEL bases are pre-loaded, and each user selects their own base from the dropdown with no code changes required.
+However, the tool has not yet completed full test validation beyond Base 173 and should not be distributed to other bases until the test protocol in `TESTING.md` has been completed and signed off.
 See `FUTURE.md` for the base lookup table update workflow and longer-term distribution plans.

 ## License